daattali/beautiful-jekyll/_posts/2019-04-10-teaching-cnns.md

 I like these diagrams for several reasons.
 First off, students are already used to these types of diagrams from learning about fully-connected networks.
 The main difference here is that _the base operation has changed from multiplication to convolution_.
 Everything else stays the same: add up the results from each of the arrows to get the result in an output node; apply a bias and a nonlinear activation at each output node; the circles contain hidden representations and the arrows contain learnable parameters; etc. Second, I like these diagrams because they work equally well for the 1D and 2D case, thus creating a framework for illustrating convnets of various types.
 Contrast this with the row-of-boxes diagram above, which is more specific to 2D.
 The diagram also clearly differentiates between the hidden representations (circles) and parameters (arrows), unlike the row-of-boxes diagram, which draws them both as boxes.

-Note: a former student pointed out that these circle-and-arrow diagrams are really showing the computational graph of the layer, in which the circles are variables and the arrows/edges are computations.
+Another small tangent: a former student pointed out that these circle-and-arrow diagrams are really showing the computational graph of the layer, in which the circles are variables and the arrows/edges are computations.
 Computational graphs are increasingly prevalent in machine learning, for example in the contexts of automatic differentiation and probabilistic programming.

 ### Shape of the data